Upper Approximation Bounds for Neural Oscillators

 where $C_{\it{\Gamma}}$ is a constant only depending on $g(\cdot)$, $\sigma_{\mathrm{ReLU}}(\cdot)$, $r$, $p$, $B_{\mathbf{x}}$, $B_{{\mathbf{x}}'}$, and $B_K$.
 For ${\it{\Pi}}(\cdot)$, the widths of its input, hidden, and output layers are $\wPiin$, $\wPi$, and $\wPiout$, respectively,

-where $C_{\it{\Pi}}$ is a constant only depending on $h(\cdot)$, $\sigma_{\mathrm{ReLU}}(\cdot)$, $r$, and $B_{\mathbf{x}}$}
+where $C_{\it{\Pi}}$ is a constant only depending on $h(\cdot)$, $\sigma_{\mathrm{ReLU}}(\cdot)$, $r$, and $B_{\mathbf{x}}$.}

-{\bf Remark 11:} Theorem 2 demonstrates that when the target causal continuous operator can be explicitly represented as a uniformly asymptotically incrementally stable second-order dynamical system, the widths of the hidden layers in the two MLPs utilized in the neural oscillator scale polynomially with the reciprocals of the approximation errors.
-This implies that the curse of parametric complexity of the neural oscillator in this situation is mitigated.
-An analogous approximation bound for RNNs modeling the first-order dynamical systems has been obtained in \citet{hanson2020universal}.
+{ {\bf Remark 12:}} Theorem 2 demonstrates that when the target causal continuous operator can be explicitly represented as a uniformly asymptotically incrementally stable second-order dynamical system, the widths of the hidden layers in the two MLPs utilized in the neural oscillator scale polynomially with the reciprocals of the approximation errors { under the $\it{L^{\infty}}$-norm.
+This implies that the curse of parametric complexity of the neural oscillator in this situation is overcome, in contrast to the result established in Theorem 1 that is discussed in Remark 9.
+The distinction stems from the fact the target operator in Theorem 2 is an explicit second-order ODE and the neural oscillator only needs to use its MLPs $\itGamma(\cdot)$ and $\itPi(\cdot)$ to approximate the functions $g(\cdot)$ and $h(\cdot)$, respectively.
+Since the argument dimensions of $g(\cdot)$ and $h(\cdot)$ are fixed hyperparameters for a given target ODE, the neural oscillator can achieve polynomial convergence rates independent of the dimension of the function set $K$ containing $\mathbf{u}(t)$.}